Welcome to the Ohio 4-H Dairy program area. You will find information on events, resources and acknowledgements for dairy animals.

 More than ever before, this generation of upcoming professionals will need to be prepared to answer the dairy questions of a public sector that is keenly concerned about animal welfare.
 It is our hope that this unique workshop will provide an opportunity for our youth to connect and improve communication skills.
 We are thinking “outside of the box” on this program and it is our goal to provide yet another niche for 4-Hers to learn how to promote and protect their dairy interests!

-This workshop will be offered every 3 to 5 years.
+This workshop will be offered every few years.
 Look for more info on our 2009 COWmmunicators, Calendar of Events page.

 This free workshop (when offered) will include a day spent networking with dairy industry professionals at a career fair.